joserra-15/Gifsbusters-web/README.md

 npm install --global yarn
 ```

-_When you have installed this two programs you nedd to create acounts in:_
+_When you have installed this two programs you need to create acounts in:_

 - Firebase
 - MogoDB Atlas